 As a CEO, what key performance indicators are you’re looking for before you invest?

 Usually when you’re the first or second investor, you don’t have too many KPIs.
-When it’s that early of a stage, there’s a couple of things.
+When it’s that early of a stage, there [are] a couple of things.
 The first thing is that we’re betting on the founder.
-We’re betting on the integrity of the founder, on their abilities as a team, or a team of advisors that they may have, definitely on the market opportunity and having a real idea that has a solution to a problem.
+We’re betting on the integrity of the founder, on their abilities as a team, or a team of advisers that they may have, definitely on the market opportunity and having a real idea that has a solution to a problem.
 It’s a lot of work, a lot of hand-holding, but I tend to say it’s the same way I was able to select artists for our label.
 Founders have that ”it” factor.
-There’s something special about that founder when you not only know that they’re going to make their company work, but that they also understand having advisors, and they have a real solution to a problem.
+There’s something special about that founder when you not only know that they’re going to make their company work, but that they also understand having advisers, and they have a real solution to a problem.

 How far in advance are you planning and making decisions as it relates to your company?

 My company is planning 24 months in advance.
 Millennials, now they’ve kind of taken the shortcut to everything by saying there is no such thing as a business plan and things like that.
 The reality is you might have to make sudden decisions; for example, like with COVID-19.
 Planning will always be an essential part of any business model.
 You have to plan, predict and understand what your numbers are going to look like, understand what your product and what your consumers are going to look like.
 That’s really important.

 What does pivoting mean to businesses who want to survive post-COVID-19?